QBDev0ps/DevOps-Cloud-projects/Project10.md

 #### <br>Step 5: Create in MySQL a new admin user<br/>

 **i.**  To complete our configuration we need to create in MySQL, a new admin user with the username: **myuser** and password: **password**.
-To implement this, we connect to MySQL from the Web Server using the ‘webaccess’ user created earlier and the private IP of the DB server:
+To implement this, we connect to MySQL from the Web Server using the **"webaccess"** user created earlier and the private IP of the Database server:

 **`$ sudo mysql -h 172.31.17.182 -u webaccess -p`**